kylelim/AP_classification/README.md

 **Auto Prompt is a prompt optimization framework designed to enhance prompts for real-world use cases.**

+*This framework is modified from [Auto Prompt](https://github.com/Eladlev/AutoPrompt/blob/main/README.md).
+For more set up information, it is suggested to visit the original repo.*

 The framework automatically generates high-quality, detailed prompts tailored to user intentions.
 It employs a refinement (calibration) process, where it iteratively builds a dataset of challenging edge cases and optimizes the prompt accordingly.
-This framework is modified from [Auto Prompt](https://github.com/Eladlev/AutoPrompt/blob/main/README.md).

 # Why Auto Prompt?
 - **Prompt Engineering Challenges.** The quality of LLMs greatly depends on the prompts used.
 Even [minor changes](#prompt-sensitivity-example) can significantly affect their performance.